kexinhuang12345/DeepPurpose/README.md

 conda deactivate
 ## Exit conda environment
 ```
-We are currently in the testing release stage with active changing based on user feedback.
-After testing (few months), we will upload to conda for easier installation.
+*We are currently in the testing release stage with frequent modifications based on user feedback.
+After testing (few months), we will upload to conda for release, which could have easier installation.

 Checkout demos & tutorials in the [DEMO](https://github.com/kexinhuang12345/DeepPurpose/tree/master/DEMO) folder to start: